Skip to main content

 • Auto-introspect: Galaxy analyzes your Sources and automatically generates initial models

-3. Run context graph pipeline: Galaxy processes your Sources and generates the initial context graph
+3. Run project sync: Galaxy processes your Sources and generates the initial context graph